 The original See No Evil (2006) was a routine slasher film, driven by the presence of hulking WWE wrestler Glenn Jacobs, appearing under his stage name of Kane, who played the brutish psycho of the show.
 See No Evil was passable but there was nothing about it that stood out from the slasher genre’s cliches.
 The film did okay video business but hardly seemed the sort of hit that you would expect to be spawning sequels, least of all where astute and genre-savvy directors like the Soska Sisters would be lining up to deliver the next entry.

 You sort of feel that in taking on a franchise slasher film – moreover, in making a follow-up to such an average original – that the Soska Sisters are choosing to bat well below their capabilities.
 Indeed, after the perverse and original territory that American Mary entered into, See No Evil 2 feels like a step backwards.
 The other option worth considering could well be that their sensibilities might bring amazing things that would elevate the slasher genre in sensational ways.
+Just as equally, one possibility worth considering might be that they are fans of wrestlemania – their subsequent Rabid contains a cameo from top wrestler C.M.
+Punk, for instance.
 So I decided to go with and see what they had to offer.

 The surprise, I suppose, is that See No Evil 2 follows such traditional genre patterns – the teens partying (an improbable set-up that requires them to hold a party in a morgue during working hours), their hijinks causing the killer to rise, his progressive elimination through their numbers.
 In the script department, there seems little here that has changed since the inception of the slasher film formula circa 1981-2.